Intensive Short-Term Dynamic Psychotherapy (ISTDP)

 Location/Institution: Turin, Italy

-The purpose of this study was to determine whether Brief Dynamic Therapy (BDT; now called Intensive Short-Term Dynamic Psychotherapy [ISTDP]) is more effective than Brief Supportive Psychotherapy (BSP) and waiting list condition in the treatment of minor depressive disorders.
-Participants were randomly assigned to BDT, BSP, or a wait list condition.
+The purpose of the study was to determine whether brief dynamic therapy (BDT) [now called Intensive Short-Term Dynamic Psychotherapy (ISTDP)] is more effective than brief supportive psychotherapy (BSP) and waiting list condition in the treatment of minor depressive disorders.
+Participants were randomly assigned to BDT, BSP, or a waitlist condition.
 Measures utilized include the Hamilton Depression Rating Scale (HAM-D), the Hamilton Rating Scale for Anxiety (HAM-A), and the Clinical Global Impression Scales for Severity and Improvement (CGI-S and CGI-I).
-Results indicate patients treated with both psychotherapeutic approaches showed a significant improvement after treatment in comparison to nontreated controls, but BDT was more effective at follow-up evaluation.
-Limitations include small sample size and lack of assessment of waitlist control group at 6-month follow up
+Results indicate that patients treated with both psychotherapeutic approaches showed a significant improvement after treatment in comparison to nontreated controls, but BDT was more effective at follow-up evaluation.
+Limitations include the small sample size and a lack of assessment of the waitlist control group at 6-month follow up.

 Ajilchi, B., Nejati, V., Town, J. M., Wilson, R., & Abbass, A. (2016).
 Effects of Intensive Short-Term Dynamic Psychotherapy on depressive symptoms and executive functioning in major depression.
 The Journal of Nervous and Mental Disease, 204(7), 500–505. https://doi.org/10.1097/NMD.0000000000000518